-Stephanie Smith Lee, Board President, is a senior policy advisor with over 30 years of public policy expertise, including senior Congressional staff positions.
+Stephanie Smith Lee, Board President, is the National Down Syndrome Congress Policy & Advocacy Co-Director and has over 35 years of public policy expertise, including senior Congressional staff positions.
 Since her daughter, Laura, was born with Down syndrome in 1982, she has led successful disability advocacy efforts at the local, state, and Federal levels.
 As the Director of the US Office of Special Education Programs, she was responsible for the implementation of IDEA, the federal special education law.
 As Co-Chair of the Inclusive Higher Education Committee, she led the successful effort to obtain federal financial aid and authorize model programs for postsecondary students with ID.

 Madeleine C. Will, Vice President, is a policy expert and advisor.
 Madeleine has more than 35 years of experience successfully advocating for individuals with intellectual disabilities and their families.
 Since her adult son, Jonathan, was born with Down syndrome, she has led successful disability policy efforts at the local, state, and federal levels.
 She served as the Assistant Secretary of the Office of Special Education and Rehabilitative Services under President Reagan.
 In 2007, Madeleine founded the Collaboration to Promote Self-Determination.